shachey13/HughesLabTools/README.md

 ### Installation
 #### For Unix-based systems (macOS, Linux):

-1. Download the `hugheslabtools_install.sh` script.
+1. On the GitHub repository page, click the green "Code" button and select "Download ZIP".
+2. Unzip the downloaded file to a temporary location.
-2. Open a terminal and navigate to the directory containing the script.
+3. Open a terminal and navigate to the directory containing the `hugheslabtools_install.sh` script.
-3. Make the script executable: `chmod +x hugheslabtools_install.sh`
+4. Make the script executable: `chmod +x hugheslabtools_install.sh`
-4. Run the script: `./hugheslabtools_install.sh`
+5. Run the script: `hugheslabtools_install.sh`

    **Note:** You may need to modify the `FIJI_DIR` variable in the script to match your Fiji installation directory.
 By default, it is set to `/Applications/Fiji.app`.
 Edit this line in the script if your Fiji is installed elsewhere: